 Many of those companies are members of the International Association of Antarctic Tour Operators (IAATO), an organization that is dedicated to promoting safe and sustainable tourism to Antarctica.
 Over the years, the IAATO has helped to draft important regulations and guidelines for its members which are designed to keep travelers safe while protecting the fragile environment of the Southern Ocean and the Antarctic itself.

-Recently, the IAATO released some interesting statistics on the most recent Antarctic season, which typically begins in November and runs through February.
-Over that period, visitors to the region will do everything from take a luxury cruise to skiing hundreds of miles to the South Pole, and everything in-between.Those visitors have discovered that Antarctica is a demanding and unforgiving place at times, but that it is also an extremely beautiful one too.
+Each year, the IAATO releases some interesting statistics on the most recent Antarctic season, which typically begins in November and runs through February.
+Over that period of time, visitors to the region will do everything from take a luxury cruise to skiing hundreds of miles to the South Pole, with plenty of other options in-between.Those visitors have discovered that Antarctica is a demanding and unforgiving place at times, but that it is also an extremely beautiful and rewarding one too.

-Perhaps more interesting however is what all of those travelers are actually up to in the Antarctic.
-The IAATO says that the vast majority of them are simply there to cruise the waters of the Southern Ocean and explore the rugged coastline found there.
+Perhaps even more interesting however is what all of those travelers are actually up to in the Antarctic.
+The IAATO says that the vast majority of them are simply there to cruise the waters of the Southern Ocean and explore the rugged coastline found along the frozen continent.
 According to the organizations statistics, only about 1.1% of visitors actually leave the coastline behind and explore the interior of the continent.
-That's due to the fact that Antarctica's more remote regions are difficult to reach and weather conditions are even more harsh than they are on the coast.
-The other 98.9% of visitors stick to the Antarctic Peninsula, with some never even leaving their cruise ship to step foot on shore, although seaborne journeys that offer passengers the option to disembark from their ships are on the rise.
+That's due to the fact that Antarctica's more remote regions are difficult to reach and weather conditions are even harsher than they are along the coast.
+The other 98.9% of visitors stick to the Antarctic Peninsula, with some never even leaving their cruise ship to step foot on shore.
+The trends do show however, that seaborne journeys that offer passengers the option to disembark from their ships are on the rise.
 Those options only exist on vessels carrying fewer than 500 passengers however, which is in accordance with the Antarctic Treaty System.